Svendolin/All-about-JQuery/readme.md

 This "All about JQUERY"-repository catches up its focus on all the JQuery I've learned, commented and written through the years as a **SAE-Web Development** student with exercise lessons every week as well as tutorial videos on _Youtube_.
 Direct Link to the place where I'm studying are you going to find [HERE](https://www.sae.edu/che/de?utm_source=PS01&gclid=Cj0KCQjw-4SLBhCVARIsACrhWLVIaD_aUt7y4brT7tqMW9o7tskgb1vjQqJFkzQwkwdN_40_Ls7MgAEaAtXxEALw_wcB)

+What is JQuery:
+* JQuery is a fast, small, and feature-rich JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
+[GET YOUR API HERE](https://api.jquery.com/)

+* Are you new to JQuery?
+Check out the  [LEARNING CENTER HERE](https://learn.jquery.com/)
 <br />
 <br />